Local Plumbing Water Heater Replacement in Brighton, CO

 On a closed system, heating raises pressure with nowhere to go and stresses the tank every cycle.
 We add a correctly sized expansion tank on every Adams County replacement that needs one.

-- On-site diagnosis.
-On arrival we diagnose the water heater replacement on-site — free for most repairs, $39 on minor service calls (waived if you proceed).
-You see the issue and the fix before we start.
+- We diagnose on-site.
+Diagnosis happens on-site: free for most water heater replacement repairs, $39 on minor service calls (waived if you proceed).
+Nothing starts until you've seen the issue and the plan.

 How much does water heater replacement cost in Brighton, CO?